 Help you learn new coping methods and communicate better with your medical team and loved ones.

 Provide you with practical information about treatment and resources.

 One-on-One Pancreatic Cancer Support

-A patient’s needs must be met and managed by a support system including family, friends, healthcare providers, and patient advocates.
+A patient’s needs must be met and managed by a support system, including family, friends, healthcare providers, and patient advocates.
 One-on-one support is critical to enhancing the quality of life and overall well-being of pancreatic cancer patients.

-The Survivor & Caregiver Network is a group of people across the United States who can meet one-on-one with individuals with pancreatic cancer and their loved ones.
+The Survivor & Caregiver Network is a group across the United States who can meet one-on-one with individuals with pancreatic cancer and their loved ones.
 All volunteers are pancreatic cancer survivors and caregivers who have given their contact information to be distributed through PanCAN Patient Services.
 You can contact them by phone or email.
 Talk to others who have had similar experiences, share information, ask questions, and gain support and inspiration.